ipdk-io/networking-recipe/docs/guides/deps/building-acc-stratum-deps.md

-# Building Stratum Dependencies for the ACC
+# Building Dependencies for the ACC

 This document explains how to build the Stratum dependencies for the ARM Compute Complex (ACC) of the Intel&reg; IPU E2100.